UK considers mandatory eye tests for older road users

 November 21, 2024

 The Jan Yperman Hospital, located in a rather enclosed region in Ypres, West Flanders, Belgium, has deployed drones to transport blood samples automatically.
-The new drone system operates fully automatically and combines 5G technology with a high-tech drone cargo port (DCP)—a world first, it claimThis content has been archived.
-Log in or Subscribe to a […]
+The new drone system operates fully automatically and combines 5G technology with a high-tech drone cargo port (DCP)—a world first, it claims.
+Last week, the British NHS also deployed drones to quickly […]

 Brussels ombuds exhorts MIVB/STIB to tackle metro noise